imranbhullar/vagrant/README.md

 ## Getting Started

-One just needs to install required version of vagrant on his machine to use this framework.
+One just needs to install required version of vagrant on his machine to use the Vagrant files.

 ### Prerequisites